Elu-toasty/discord-bot-guide/source/docs/js/s2/installings/args-info.md

 If you aren't familiar with the .catch() method, it catches errors on Promises.
 Unsure what Promises are?
 Google around for more info!
 :::

 The other caveat with this is that the !prune {number} message you sent will also count towards the amount deleted.
 This means that if you send !prune 2, it'll delete that message and only one other.
-There are a couple ways around this, but we'll take the easiest route for the sake of the tutorial.
+There are a couple of ways around this, but we'll take the easiest route for the sake of the tutorial.
 Here are the edits to make to your current code:

 ```diff
 - const amount = parseInt(args[0]);